-III.
+IV.
 Prefiled Testimony and Exhibits

-Each party shall file, in writing, all testimony and exhibits that it intends to sponsor, pursuant to the schedule set forth in Section VIII of this Order.
-An original and 15 copies of all testimony and exhibits shall be filed with the Director, Division of the Commission Clerk and Administrative Services, by 5:00 p.m. on the date due.
+Each party shall file, in writing, all testimony and exhibits that it intends to sponsor, pursuant to the schedule set forth in Section IX of this Order.
+An original and 15 copies of all testimony and exhibits shall be filed with the Office of Commission Clerk, by 5:00 p.m. on the date due.
 A copy of all prefiled testimony and exhibits shall be served by regular mail, overnight mail, or hand delivery to all other parties and staff no later than the date filed with the Commission.
 Failure of a party to timely prefile exhibits and testimony from any witness in accordance with the foregoing requirements may bar admission of such exhibits and testimony.